-Radiology techs and MRI techs are often grouped together.
+Did you know that MRI techs and radiology techs are often grouped together?
 They’re even on the same page of the Bureau of Labor Statistics website!
-Medical techs are vital in the diagnostic process as well as helping doctors be confident in delivering news to patients and creating treatment plans.
-Radiology techs and MRI techs, specifically, are two of the most important technologist positions.
 Although these two medical careers are similar, there are several key differences between them.
 These differences range from responsibilities, education requirements, and daily tasks.
-We’ve outlined how these Radiology tech vs MRI tech careers differentiate as well as their similarities.
-While you may find one career more interesting than the other, remember that both are vital to the medical field!
+We’ve outlined how these MRI tech vs radiology tech careers differ and highlighted what they have in common.
+While you may find one career more interesting than the other, remember that they are both vital to the medical field!

 Radiology Tech Responsibilities

-Radiology Techs are primarily responsible for performing diagnostic imaging examinations.
+Radiology techs are primarily responsible for performing diagnostic imaging examinations.
 These can include x-rays, sound waves, and other imaging tools to create images of patients’ internal organs, bones, or tissue.
 These techs use the images to help doctors diagnose patients.
-They maintain and operate imaging equipment and help prepare patients for imaging procedures.
-Radiology techs are experts in x-ray technology and are usually well-versed in CT scans as well.
-They not only take x-rays but can also specialize in mammograms, sonograms, bone density tests, etc. Radiology techs take the images and also help analyze them.
+They maintain and operate imaging equipment and help to prepare patients for imaging procedures.
+Radiology techs are experts in x-ray technology and are usually very well-versed in CT scans as well.
+They not only take x-rays but can also specialize in mammograms, sonograms, bone density tests, etc. Radiology techs not only take the images, but they also help analyze them.
 They assist physicians in the diagnostic process and give advice about further treatment when needed.

 MRI Tech Responsibilities

-Whereas Radiology techs perform different diagnostic imaging exams, MRI Techs primarily focus on Magnetic Resonance Imaging.
+Where radiology techs perform different diagnostic imaging exams, MRI techs primarily focus on Magnetic Resonance Imaging.
 This imaging, or MRI, displays the anatomic and physiologic bodily conditions.
 Not only do MRI techs perform the actual imaging process, but they are also responsible for explaining the process to patients and making them feel more at ease.
 They both mentally and physically prepare patients and operate the equipment.
-Techs position the patients properly for the MRI, because if they are not positioned properly then the scan will not be successful.
-They then, similarly to Radiology techs, consult with physicians about the images and subsequent diagnosis and treatment.
+MRI techs position the patients properly for the MRI, because if they are not positioned properly, then the scan will not be successful.
+They then, similarly to radiology techs, consult with physicians about the images and subsequent diagnosis and treatment.
 A big part of an MRI tech’s job is to show sensitivity to patients.
 MRIs and other imaging tests can be scary for patients.
 MRI techs make patients feel comfortable and confident before the scan takes place.

 Radiology Tech Education